-Officials are to register with only (1) local association per sport, and each local association will register its membership with the GHSA Registrar.
+Officials are to register with (1) local association, and each local association will register its membership with the GHSA Registrar.

-- Associations are required to register their members through the Arbiter system, and through the GHSA Office - 2.
-Officials are not allowed to officiate contests until his/her registration is completed and submitted to the GHSA Office.
+- 1. Individuals are not permitted to register with more than (1) local association in the same sport, during a current school calendar year. - Officials are not allowed to officiate contests until his/her registration is completed and submitted to the GHSA Office.
 Associations that allow non-registered officials to work GHSA sanctioned contests are subject to penalties and fines. - 3.
 Non-registered officials are not covered under the GHSA Officials' Insurance Policy. - 4.
-Registration with the GHSA Office entitles individuals to; GHSA insurance coverage, NFHS rules publications, and additional training material produced by the GHSA Office. - 5.
-Officials who are inactive (not registered) for a period of (3) consecutive years will be move to a lower classification rating until GHSA requirements are met at that level for (1) year. - 6.
-Officials may work contests for another association if needed, but each instance must be approved by the local association following a request by the association assignor.
+Registration with the GHSA Office entitles individuals to; GHSA insurance coverage, NFHS rules publications, GHSA insignias, and additional training material produced by the GHSA Office. - 5.
+Officials who are inactive (not registered) for a period of (3) consecutive years will be move to a lower classification rating until GHSA requirements are met at that level for (1) year.